abhyudyasangwan/AI-Course-Designer/README.md

 ### Step 7: Find Similar Courses Using Cosine Similarity

 This function finds similar courses using **TF-IDF** and **BERT-based cosine similarity**.

+**Explanation**:
+- **Purpose**: This function finds similar courses using **TF-IDF** and **BERT-based cosine similarity**.
+- **Input**: A string of skills, a TF-IDF matrix, a vectorizer, and a list of course titles.
+- **Output**: A list of similar courses.
+- **Process**:
+  - The input text is converted to lowercase.
+  - The input text is transformed into a vector using the TF-IDF vectorizer.
+  - Cosine similarity is computed between the input vector and the TF-IDF matrix.
+  - The top indices with similarity scores above the threshold are identified.
+  - The list of similar courses is returned.
+  - A pre-trained BERT model is loaded and used to compute cosine similarity.
+  - The list of similar courses is returned.

 ```python
 def find_similar_course(input_text, tfidf_matrix, vectorizer, course_title_list, similarity_threshold=0.40):